Benefits of Municipal Leasing

 There are several (general) types of leasing used to finance the acquisition of hardware, software, equipment and vehicles.
-There are personal, commercial, operating, tax, finance and municipal.
-They are all different and target the specific needs of borrowers with different needs and legal requirements.
-The only type of lease specifically designed for governments are “municipal leases.”
+These include personal, commercial, non profit, operating, tax, finance and municipal leases.
+They are all different and target the specific needs of borrowers with different tax and legal requirements.
+The only type of lease specifically designed for the unique requirements of governments are “municipal leases.”

 Does My Agency Qualify for Municipal Leasing?

-Municipal leasing is an “umbrella” term that includes state, county and local governments as well as towns, villages, counties, boroughs, public schools, public safety agencies & special districts.
+Municipal leasing is an “umbrella” term that includes state, county and local governments (and their agencies and departments) including towns, villages, counties, boroughs, public schools, public safety agencies, authorities & special districts.
 Collectively these are sometimes referred to as “political subdivisions.”
-The “municipal” designation is a bit of a misnomer as it generally applies to any of the entities.
+The municipal designation seems limiting, but this type of specialized government financing applies to almost all the entities mentioned above.
 Municipal leases cannot be used by private or commercial entities.

 Non-Appropriation Language…No Problem!

-Municipal leases are “lease-to-own” by (legal) definition andwill not have so-called “residuals” or end-of-lease buyouts.
+Our police vehicle leases are “lease-to-own” by (legal) definition and will not have so-called “residuals” or end-of-lease buyouts.
 Vehicles and equipment are “Sold To” the government entity (unlike a commercial lease, for example).

 Here’s how: Municipal leasing provides the financial leverage (buying power) that allows government agencies to multiply the purchasing power of the appropriations they do have, by a factor of 4-5 times!
 The total budget cash needed is only what is due in the current budget year, not the total cash-in-advance price.
 Municipal leasing allows the cost of new equipment to be matched against (timed) to tax revenue that will be received over multiple budget periods.

 What You Need…When You Need It!
-There’s still is no free lunch…but there are some MUCH SMARTER WAYS to get what you need–a lot sooner, rather than later!
+There’s still is no free lunch…but there are some MUCH SMARTER WAYS to get what you need–a lot sooner!

 Some Cash Flow Math…

-Will it be two new school buses or police cars acquired with cash this budget year…or a small fleet of 8-10 new vehicles, with the same out-of-pocket amount spread over the next 3-6 years?
+Will it be two or three new police cars acquired with cash this budget year…or a small fleet of 10-12 new vehicles, for the same out-of-pocket amount spread over the next 3-6 budget years…as your use them?

-Unlike complex bond financing or conventional financing, municipal leasing is a very streamlined process that provides access to the most aggressive rates available.
+Unlike complex bond financing or conventional financing, municipal leasing is a very streamlined process that provides access to the most aggressive rates available for government fleets.
 From as small as $35,000 to $20 million or more!

 View all of our FAQ’s here!